aery32/sublime-aery32/README.md

   select *Project - Open projects...*, browse to the project folder and double click `aery32.sublime-project` file.
-- __Set up SublimeClang__: Sets up the SublimeClang settings for the currently open project.
-You may like to run this command if you had not created a project with the _create new project_ command, or if the current SublimeClang settings set in the project file do not work, e.g in case when the path to the AVR32 toolchain has been changed.
+- __Set up SublimeClang__: Sets up the SublimeClang settings for the currently opened project.
+You may like to run this command if you had not created the project with the _"create new project"_ command, or if the current SublimeClang settings set in the project file do not work, e.g in case when the path to the AVR32 toolchain has been changed.
 - __Fix Hudson problem__: Painless way to fix the so call Hudson problem.